“Mom… I’m going to quit my job and travel the world.” (How to Convince Parents)

-Now, if you plan to save up a big fund in advance for your trip without the need to work while on the road, it’s better to earn or have that money first so that by the time that you do this discussion with your mom and dad, they can see that you already have your personal finances sorted out.
+If you plan to save up a big fund in advance for your trip without the need to work while on the road, it’s better to earn or have that money first so that by the time that you do this discussion with your mom and dad, they can see that you already have your personal finances sorted out.

 Otherwise, if you plan to work remotely as you go around the globe, tell them about the means of how you will achieve it.
 Or if you have already grabbed a remote job that can support your traveling lifestyle (like being a digital nomad for example) explain that to them as well.

-(If you ever need ideas on the various jobs that you can earn from as you travel the world, come read my article below.)
+If you ever need ideas on the various jobs that you can earn from as you travel the world, come read my article below:

 Example: If they’re the kind of folks that are concerned about hygiene when it comes to staying in hostels, make sure that you book yourself into a good one and then proceed to assure them that there are hostels that have prime and clean facilities with a laundry room and a kitchen.
-Give them a virtual tour of the hostel if you must, with the use of photos from their website or from their guests.
+Give them a virtual tour of the hostel if you must with the use of photos from their website or from their guests.

-Or if you’re planning on partaking in adrenaline-packed activities, don’t you dare hide it since that will jeopardize the trust that your parents have in you (I say this because if they know you as a person who likes extreme activities, they’ll find it fishy if you wouldn’t discuss any plans that are related to that; most especially when you’re going to a destination that would obviously involve some intense activities).
+Another example is that if you’re planning on partaking in adrenaline-packed activities, don’t you dare hide it since that will jeopardize the trust that your parents have in you (I say this because if they know you as a person who likes extreme activities, they’ll find it fishy if you wouldn’t discuss any plans that are related to that; most especially when you’re going to a destination that would obviously involve some intense activities).